casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ### Step 5.
 Verify your changes

-If you run below commands, you will be able to observe the new contract entry points.
+Running the below commands will allow you to observe the new contract entry points.

 Get the NEW state-root-hash: